D-girl-11t/NYU-6463-RV32I-Project2022/README.md

 DECODER:
-My decoder has 1 input for the whole instruction, and it will pick what the ALU and IMMGEN should do base on what instruction it received.
+The decoder has 1 input for the whole instruction, and it will pick what the ALU and IMMGEN should do base on what instruction it received.
 It's written in verilog with a single always block and a lot of case statement.
 Other signals will be controlled by the control unit, like the signals controlling the MUXs.

 DECODER_testbench:
 For the testbench, We just give it 3 instructions and see if it will return the correct ALU_op and imm_sel(for selecting immediate), there are just 3 instructions so we just manually check if it's correct.